 Coming from a small town, Reema’s road to success was paved with grit, determination and hard work.
 Grateful for the opportunities she has found, she wants to make a meaningful contribution in return.
 IWD is her way of doing just that – its mission is women empowerment.
 IWD connects women to opportunities and gives them a platform to showcase their talent and creativity.
 It’s also a way for them to stay connected to their roots.
 “We have a social mission of connecting Indian expat women in the UAE, making friends and celebrating Indian festivals together,” Reema says.
 “Our business mission is to empower women and businesses by supporting their growth.

-Reema hails from Chandigarh and grew up in a traditional Indian family.
+Reema Mahajan hails from Chandigarh and grew up in a traditional Indian family.
 “My father, who is a lawyer, was my role model and biggest supporter, along with my mother,” she says.
 “They made it possible for me to dream big and nurtured me so I could achieve my dreams.”

 Always an excellent student, apart from being ambitious, Reema made it to IIT-Delhi, where she studied Chemical Engineering, after which she went to IIM Bangalore.
 Soon after, she was hired by leading consulting firm Bain & Company and moved to London.
 She lived there for a while before moving to Dubai.